14 May How to Fix a Laminate Floor That Got Wet: A Simple Guide

 It is much more likely that there will be damaged boards if water finds its way underneath.
+As you can imaging, repairing laminate flooring is not always an option.
 Here are the steps you should follow to lessen the amount of irreversible damage caused to your flooring.

 Step 1: Stop the Water from Causing Further Damage